DNature/divinehycenth.com/posts/react-pwa/react-progressive-web-app-(pwa).md

 <br/>

-Since we are going to use React we need to initialize our project with `create-react-app cli tool`
+Since we are going to use React we need to initialize our project with _create-react-app cli tool_.

 ```bash
 yarn create react-app react-pwa